akiver/cs-demo-manager.com/src/markdown/docs/analyze.en.md

 Firstly, always check if the demo's source correspond to its origin.
 You can switch between source from the demos list (right click on the demo).

-If the source is correct it could be an analyze bug or demo with missing events (not related to CSGO Demos Manager in this case).
+If the source is correct it could be an analyze bug or demo with missing events (not related to CSGO Demo Manager in this case).

 ---